How Much Punishment is Required? Is a fine needed to correct the root cause(s) of this accident?

 Do you think the father needs to be fined £1000 to prevent future accidents?

-Sometimes I wonder about courts and enforcement of regulations.
+Sometimes I wonder about courts and the enforcement of regulations.